lumol-org/lumol/doc/book/concepts/system.rst

 Lumol knows about three types of unit cells:

--  Infinite cells do not have any boundaries, and can be used to simulate systems in vacuum;
+-  Infinite cells do not have any boundaries and can be used to simulate systems in vacuum;
--  Orthorhombic cells have up to three independent lengths, and all the angles of the cell are set to 90°;
+-  Orthorhombic cells have up to three independent lengths whereas all angles of the cell are set to 90°;
 -  Triclinic cells have 6 independent parameters: 3 lengths and 3 angles.